KVEA: Subchannels

-The station's digital signal is multiplexed:
+KVEA is broadcast from a transmitter atop Mount Wilson.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KVEA shut down its analog signal, over UHF channel 52, on June 12, 2009, as part of the federally mandated transition from analog to digital television; the digital signal remained on its pre-transition UHF channel 39.
+KVEA shut down its analog signal, over UHF channel 52, on June 12, 2009, as part of the federally mandated transition from analog to digital television; the digital signal remained on its pre-transition UHF channel 39, using virtual channel 52.

 Translator

 KVEA is rebroadcast on the following translator station: